-As Customer Success Manager, customers often ask me about the best way to structure their product hierarchies within productboard.
+As a Customer Success Manager, I’m often asked: What is the best way to structure the product hierarchy in productboard?
 While the right answer often depends on each team’s unique product development process, I want to share a fundamental framework that is universally applicable for any team.
 In future posts, I’ll explore alternative possibilities based on individual needs.

 To get in the right mindset to tackle this, let’s start with the methodology we use at productboard and review some principles of agile development.

 An epic milkshake